maansaake/arbiter/README.md

 ## Writing testing modules

 Testing modules in Assure are concrete implementations of how to perform operations towards a SUT.
 For example, an Assure testing module for a REST API would probably include a bunch of different HTTP requests.

 A testing module can be written either as a simple module, meaning Assure does not know anything about how it interacts with the underlying SUT, or as a verbose module which exposes a set list of possible operations.
+Regardless of if a testing module is simple or verbose, a testing module can optionally implement the config interface to expose configuration items it requires.

 Modules are registerd with the Assure manager, the root level component of the framework, which then makes them available in the executable.
-It is possible to enable/disable modules and tweak any settings that the testing modules expose through command line arguments.
+It is possible to enable/disable modules and tweak any configuration that the testing modules exposes through command line arguments.
 Command line arguments are automatically added for each module that is registered with the Assure manager.

 ### Simple testing modules